Glossary

 Behind

-One thing (for example, a Skater, a line, the Pack) is “behind” another thing, in relation to the track, if it is nearer in the clockwise direction than the counterclockwise direction.
+One thing (for example, a Skater, a line, the Pack) is “behind” another thing, in relation to the track, if it is nearer in the clockwise direction than the counterclockwise direction (see also Ahead).

 Blocker

-The positional Skaters who form the Pack.
+The Skaters who form the Pack.
 Up to four Blockers from each team may skate, per Jam.
-One Blocker per Jam, for each team, may be a Pivot Blocker.
+One Blocker per Jam, for each team, may be a Pivot.

 Blocking Zones